Skip to main content

 Per Person BI

-Minimum bodily injury liability coverage per injured person.
-Covers medical expenses, lost wages, and pain and suffering caused by your accident.
+Proposed minimum bodily injury liability per injured person.
+Would cover medical expenses, lost wages, and pain and suffering caused by your accident.

 $50K